 What To Expect After Treatment

-for years.
-In other cases, tests eventually show that the cancer is growing and
+Active surveillance sometimes continues for years.
+In other cases, tests eventually show that the cancer is growing and needs to be treated.

 Why It Is Done

-slow-growing cancer.
-Although 17 out of 100 men in the United States will get prostate cancer, only 3 of these 17 will die of prostate cancer.
-That means that 97 out of 100 men will die of something other than prostate cancer.1
+Prostate cancer is typically a slow-growing cancer.
+Although 16 out of 100 men in the United States will get prostate cancer, only about 3 of these 16 will die of prostate cancer.
+That means that about 97 out of 100 men will die of something other than prostate cancer.1

-choose active surveillance rather than surgery or radiation.
+If your cancer is caught before it has spread and it is a low-risk cancer, you may choose active surveillance rather than surgery or radiation.
 With active surveillance, men who have low-risk prostate cancer can wait to start treatment.
 Some men will never need treatment.
-And others can delay dealing with these side effects until tests show their cancer is growing more quickly.
+And others can delay treatment until tests show their cancer is growing more quickly.

 How Well It Works

-slow-growing prostate cancer may choose to take a little time to make their decision about treatment.
+Men who have newly diagnosed, low-risk localized prostate cancer may choose to take a little time to make their decision about treatment.

 What To Think About

-Zelefsky MJ, et al. (2008).
+Scher HI, et al. (2015).
 Cancer of the prostate.
-In VT DeVita Jr et al., eds., Devita, Hellman, and Rosenberg's Cancer: Principles and Practice of Oncology, 8th ed., vol. 1, pp. 1392–1452.
-Philadelphia: Lippincott Williams and Wilkins.
+In VT DeVita Jr et al., eds., DeVita, Hellman, and Rosenberg's Cancer Principles and Practices of Oncology, 10th ed., pp. 932-980.
+Philadelphia: Walters Kluwer.